Two- and four-stroke engines: Ricardo 2x4 engine

 The two-cycle modes are currently being researched at Ricardo Consulting Engineers in the UK.
-The concept consists in switching from one mode to the other depending on rpm value.
+The concept consists in switching from one mode to the other depending on the rpm value.
 The four-stroke engine is more efficient when running at full throttle, while the opposite is the case for the two-stroke engine.
 When a small car under heavy load runs at half speed, the engine automatically switches to the two-cycle mode, which is then more efficient.
 The research on this showed a 27% reduction in fuel consumption.

-Since the shaft of the four-stroke piston in the M4+2 engine always rotates twice as fast as the shaft of the two stroke piston, and the two-stroke part always runs at half speed, both parts work in optimal conditions regarding fuel consumption at all times.
-The same principles are involved with having 2 distinct engines, but the design of the M4+2 is much simpler.
+The M4+2 engine has a four-stroke piston and a two-stroke piston.
+The shaft of the four-stroke piston rotates twice as fast as the shaft of the two-stroke piston, and the two-stroke part always runs at half speed.
+This ensures that both parts work optimally regarding fuel consumption at all times.
+The same principles apply to having two distinct engines, but the design of the M4+2 is much simpler.